JohanVanslembrouck/corolib/README.md

 for several asynchronous operation invocations that return an object of the same type.
 Therefore the object has to be declared explicitly.

+5. corolib allows declaring an async_operation<aType> object up-front and starting the asynchronous operation afterwards.
+In between the declaration and the start (or after the start), one or more coroutines can co_wait on the async_operation<aType> object.
+All coroutines that co_await-ed the async_operation<aType> object will be resumed when the asynchronous operation completes.

+    The reader is referred to examples\various-boost\timer03.cpp and examples\various-qt\timer03.cpp for examples.

-5. The proposed style is closer to the polling style used in CORBA AMI.
+6. The proposed style is closer to the polling style used in CORBA AMI.

     The reader is referred again to reading/CORBA-AMI.md for more information on this approach.

 ## Organization of corolib